istio/istio.io/content/en/news/releases/1.4.x/announcing-1.4.3/index.md

     - /news/announcing-1.4.3
 ---

-This release includes bug fixes to improve robustness.
+This release includes bug fixes to improve robustness and user experience.
 This release note describes what’s different between Istio 1.4.2 and Istio 1.4.3.

 {{< relnote >}}